Serious Car Crash Sends Golfer Tiger Woods to Hospital

 Helicopter footage from the scene found the pro golfer’s heavily damaged SUV on its side at the bottom of a hill.

-LOS ANGELES (CN) — Golfer Tiger Woods sustained serious leg injuries in a car accident in Los Angeles County on Tuesday morning and is currently in surgery according to his agent.
+LOS ANGELES (CN) — Golfer Tiger Woods sustained serious leg injuries in a car accident in Los Angeles County on Tuesday morning and underwent surgery according to his agent.

-Rescue personnel used the Jaws of Life to extricate Woods, 45, from his SUV at around 7 a.m.
-Tuesday, according to the LA County Sheriff’s Department.
+Rescue personnel used a fire ax and other tools to extricate Woods, 45, from his SUV at around 7 a.m.
+Tuesday, according to the LA County Fire Department.
 Woods’ vehicle rolled over the side of the Hawthorne Boulevard and down a hillside near the coastal city Rancho Palos Verdes, about 30 miles south of downtown LA.
 Helicopter footage from the site showed Woods’ vehicle was on its side with its airbags deployed.

-Sheriff’s officials say the vehicle sustained major damage and the cause of the crash is under investigation.
+Sheriff Alex Villanueva said Woods was traveling northbound when he crossed the center divider at Hawthorne Boulevard.
+Woods’ 2021 Genesis SUV Woods may have been moving at a high speed, because there were no signs of skid marks on the roadway.
+The vehicle struck two signs and a tree before it went down the hillside.

+While the vehicle’s front end was wrecked Villanueva said the interior remained “cushioned” and that might have saved Woods’ life as the SUV rolled over several times.

 Woods’ agent, Mark Steinberg, told news outlets his client suffered “multiple” leg injuries in the crash.